Our Process

 Pre-Production and Design

-Our process begins with the raw drawings that the client’s architectural and design team provides.
-Typically, they provide a building drawing that may or not have sufficient detail.
+Our process begins with the raw drawings that the client's architectural and design team provides.
+Typically, they provide a building drawing that may or may not have sufficient detail.
 If not, our design team jumps in to fill in the gaps.
-Depending on where the construction project is in the building process, we may go to the job site to take our own measurements.
-When we have all the dimensions and information we need, we create our plans and submit them to the architectural and design team for approval.
-Then we’re ready for the production phase.
+Depending on where the project is in the building process, we may go to the job site to take our own measurements.
+When we have all the dimensions and information we need, we create our plans and submit them for approval.
+Then we are ready for the production phase.

 Fabrication

 The first step of fabrication is to craft the formwork.
 This step in the process has to be perfect because the concrete will pick up any detail in the formwork.
 There are many different ways to go about this.
-Usually, we’ll make a reusable form out of wood, steel, rubber, or plastic, depending on the desired shape and design of your stair tread.
-We prep it for the concrete, ensuring it’s absolutely watertight so the concrete will set well.
-Basically, we’re making a tiny bathtub for the concrete.
+We typically make a reusable form out of wood, steel, rubber, or plastic, depending on the desired shape and design of your piece, whether it is a countertop, hearth, vanity, or stair tread.
+We prep it for the concrete, ensuring it is absolutely watertight so the concrete will set well.

-That’s it!
-Once the job is completed, we send you a care guide for your concrete stair treads.
-They can be cared for using the same methods as concrete floors.
+Once the job is completed, we send you a care guide for your concrete products.
+Whether it is a countertop, hearth, vanity, or stair tread, they can all be cared for using the same methods as concrete floors.